 Revivify is an important spell for most parties, but if no one plays a class that can cast it, the spell is off the table.
 This can limit the DM and the player group.

-Do you need a Diamond for Revivify?
+Do You Need a Diamond for Revivify?

 Yes, and specifically, a single diamond that is worth 300 gold pieces.
 Having a handful of lesser diamonds is not a sufficient component for the spell.
-This can be flavored in many ways for explanation, but the easiest is that several diamonds cannot channel the same magic energy as a large one.
+This can be flavored in many ways for an explanation, but the easiest is that several diamonds cannot channel the same magic energy as a large one.

-It is also up to the table to decide but in most instances, simply having the gold to cover the cost is not sufficient either.
+It is also up to the table to decide, but in most instances, simply having the gold to cover the cost is not sufficient either.
 Now, this is a variant rule that can be used to avoid the excess bookkeeping of components but doing so makes the spell readily available multiple times to any reasonably equipped party.

-Can you Fail Revivify?
+Can You Fail Revivify?

 It is generally not possible to fail the casting of Revivify without some other cause to be unable to cast a spell or the specific scenarios presented in the spell description.